 Oral Cancer Screening

 Making sure you never skip a routine dental exam could save your life in the long run.
-Each time our dentist, Dr. LaRock, or associate, Dr. Ross, looks in your mouth, they’re checking for the earliest signs of oral cancer.
+Each time our dentist, Dr. LaRock, looks in your mouth, they’re checking for the earliest signs of oral cancer.
 The inclusion of oral cancer screenings into all of our team’s routine exams is part of our dedication to caring for our patients.

 Finding cancer early allows for rapid treatment and the best possible outcome.
 Since the various forms of mouth and throat cancer can affect younger people more than other types of cancer, it’s important to look for it in practically every patient we see.
 Learn a little more about how this important type of screen protects you.